 The Austen Riggs Center also uses a feature of Google Analytics called Google Tag Manager.
 The tags that Google Tag Manager instructs to fire may collect non-personally identifiable information.
 If you wish to opt out of all tracking tags employed by Google Tag Manager, you must do so at the domain or cookie level.

-Echo is a third party vendor that hosts the Riggs website.
-Echo does not share personally identifiable information with any third party.
+Blackmesh is a third party vendor that hosts the Riggs website.
+Blackmesh does not share personally identifiable information with any third party.
 It uses certain types of non-personally identifiable information for various purposes, such as tracking site usage and to improve the site.
 It uses IP addresses to help diagnose problems with its server, to administer the Riggs website, and to gather broad demographic information.

 When you make a payment on this website using Paypal, Paypal may collect personal information that you provide, such as your name, address, phone number, email address, date of birth, national ID number, etc. Paypal may also collect financial information, such as full bank account or credit card numbers.
 This information is stored in computers located outside of the United States, and Paypal uses various safeguards to protect it.
 Paypal uses this information to: